qua-platform/CS_installations/KH_20250717/README.md

 ### Python Version (Required)
 - Python 3.9.0 ~ 3.12.0
 - Note: (As of 2025.07.18) Tested and confirmed working with 3.9.0 / 3.10.0 / 3.10.18 / 3.11.13 / 3.12.0
 > ⚠️ **Important**: Installation errors will occur if Python version is incompatible.
+Please refee the following example to create a python environment.
 > ```bash
+> python -m venv qualibrate
+> or
 > conda create -n qualibrate python==3.11.13
 > ```